DIY Bed Frames: Build Your Dream Bed from Scratch

 What wood should I use?

-We recommend Douglas Fir or Southern Yellow Pine—read more in our materials guide.
+Douglas Fir or Southern Yellow Pine are great choices—explore more in our materials guide.

 Can I reuse old bed frame parts?

-Absolutely!
-Our article on upcycling and refreshing your bed frame has creative reuse ideas.
+Yes!
+See our article on upcycling and refreshing your bed frame for creative ideas.

 Key Takeaways